 8 Tools that will improve your written content

 Use these tools to help you write high-quality articles that will attract more organic traffic to your blog.

 Tool #1: Hubspot Blog Idea Generator

-Most bloggers struggle with coming up with blog post ideas.
-Haven’t you been frustrated when you sat down to write and not a single thing comes to mind and you end up skipping another week of blogging?
+Haven’t you been frustrated when you sat down to write and not a single thing comes to mind and you end up skipping another week of writing that article?

-Hubspot’s Blog Topic Generator is a useful tool that helps you to quickly generate blog post ideas.
+Hubspot’s Blog Topic Generator is a useful tool that helps you to quickly generate content ideas.